 There are multiple ways of breaking a memory configuration to serve a particular requirement.
-The requirement for a particular design can be clock frequency, power, or a mixture of both.
+The requirement for a particular design can be performance, power, or a mixture of both.

-The following figure shows an example of 8Kx32 memory configuration for achieving a higher clock frequency (timing).
+The following figure shows an example of 8Kx32 memory configuration for higher performance (timing).